 - Foliotwist.com – ready made art websites w/Paypal shopping cart built in

-- A personal consultation with Cory Huff, the creator of this site, if you are very serious about your work and have the money to hire a professional.
+- (BONUS) One on One Business Coaching for Artists – if you are very serious about your work and have the money to hire a professional.

 Subscribe to The Abundant Artist Newsletter and get the Sell More Art in 10 Weeks e-course.
 It’s an absolutely free gift to you!
 Not sure if you want to sign up for another email newsletter?
 Here are 6 More Reasons to Sign up for the Newsletter.